Chorro/prozzie/docs/protocols/mqtt.md

 message_processor_class=com.evokly.kafka.connect.mqtt.sample.StringProcessor
 ```

-You need to configure the mqtt.properties file with your properties:
+You need to configure a mqtt.properties file with your properties:

 mqtt.server_uris
 : The MQTT brokers.